The Best Contractors Tools & Equipment Insurance for 2026

 Who Needs Tools & Equipment Coverage?

 Tools and equipment make up an essential part of the business capital of many contractors and other similar businesses.
-If equipment is stolen, lost, or damaged, it can make it difficult for those dependent on it to do their jobs and make a living.
-Tools and equipment insurance is designed to cover these items, enabling you to quickly return to work by either paying to repair or replace them.
+If equipment is stolen or damaged, it can make it difficult for those dependent on it to do their jobs and make a living.
+Tools and equipment insurance is designed to cover these items, enabling you to quickly return to work by either paying to repair or replace them after a covered loss, such as theft, fire, or accidental damage.

-Anyone who brings equipment they own to different job sites is a good candidate for tools and equipment insurance.
+Anyone who brings equipment they own, rent, or lease to different job sites is a good candidate for tools and equipment insurance.
 Industries and professions that can benefit from this type of insurance most include construction, handymen, HVAC, landscaping, cleaning and janitorial services, plumbers, carpenters, electricians, and other contracting businesses, which are detailed below.

 Construction Contractors